superxc3/xcmkb/list of items/list of keyboards/numpad-macropad/!ExclamationumpadV2/readme.md

 - Pom

 ## List of Builds
 All the builds below are soldered, pre-assembled, and pre-flashed.
+There are crystal clear, frosted, and black matte version.

 ### What do you need?
 - 17 three or five pins mx style switches